azuredevcollege/trainingdays/day7/challenges/challenge-2.md

 Let's see it in action...

 For this sample, we will be re-using the deployment and pods we created in the previous chapter (Contacts REST API and a SQL server running in the cluster).
-Let's scale the API deployment back down to 4 replicas.
+Let's scale the API deployment back down to 4 replicas in case you haven't already done so.

 ```zsh
 $ kubectl scale deployment --replicas 4 myapi